 In order to get the most out of your biorenewable materials it is often necessary to prepare them for further use.
 This is especially the case with biomass (incl. waste), as these often have high water content and are bulky.
 So, we have a dedicated range of pre-processing equipment to be able to help from start to finish with your biomass – including drying, milling, pelletising and oil pressing.

-Size reduction equipment
+Size reduction and grading

 Various items such as mills and wood chippers